Arvinlabs/llama-supervisor/README.md

 - `probe.enable: true`: after being idle for `probe.interval` seconds, the next request triggers a probe of the backend llama server before proxying.
 If the tail characters keep repeating during streaming, the backend is considered unhealthy, `probe.command` runs, and then the request is proxied.
 - `restart.enable: true`: an independent background check.
 Timing starts after the first request; as long as requests keep coming the window extends.
 Once idle for `restart.interval` seconds, `restart.command` runs directly without waiting for a request.
 After a trigger, timing is paused: no requests means no timing, and a new request restarts the timer.
+- `watchdog.enable: true`: an independent background sampler that polls the backend `/slots` every `watchdog.interval` seconds.
+If the generation speed stays above `watchdog.maxRate` t/s for `watchdog.times` consecutive samples, the backend is assumed to be stuck in an output loop and `watchdog.command` runs.
 - `request.prefixCache: true`: normalize `/v1/chat/completions` request bodies before proxying to maximize the backend prefix cache hit rate — the tools list is sorted by tool name (`function.name` / `custom.name` per the OpenAI spec) and all JSON object keys (including tool parameter schemas) are re-emitted in sorted order, so semantically identical requests produce identical bytes.

 ## Features